MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-code.md

 - *Asynchronous processing*: Asynchronous processing allows nonblocking execution.
 For example, you can start a process and then pause it to allow a second process to finish.

-  Determine the code components or operations that can be executed asynchronously.
+  Determine the code components or operations that you can run asynchronously.
 Identify the programming language or framework that you're using and understand the asynchronous programming model that it supports, such as `async`/`await` in .NET or promises in JavaScript.

   Restructure your code to use asynchronous programming constructs by enabling nonblocking execution of tasks.
 Decouple long-running or I/O-intensive operations from the main execution thread by using asynchronous methods or callbacks.
 Use asynchronous APIs or libraries that your programming language or framework provides to handle asynchronous workflows.

 - *Multithreading*: In multithreading, you run multiple threads of a single process concurrently.

-  Identify sections of your code that can be run concurrently and independently.
+  Identify sections of your code that you can run concurrently and independently.
 Read documentation or guidelines that are specific to the programming language or framework you're using for multithreading best practices.
 Create multiple threads or thread pools to handle parallel execution of tasks.

   Implement synchronization mechanisms, such as locks, mutexes, or semaphores, to ensure thread safety and prevent race conditions when you're accessing shared resources.
 Consider using higher-level abstractions, like thread pools or task-based parallelism libraries, to streamline the management of multiple threads and simplify concurrency control.